North Crawley: Church of St Firmin

 The parish church is a Grade I listed building.
 The West tower and nave date from c.
 1100, south aisle about 1210.
 "At the end of the 13th century the chancel was rebuilt.
 The date is fixed with fair certainty by an inscription cut in Lombardic capitals beneath the external sill of the east window".

+Scheduled monuments

+There are three scheduled monuments in the parish: